N0zza/MappaMundi/README.md

 - don't expect every version to not be a buggy mess. as OCD-pleasing the mod may be, it's not bug-pleasing.
 ---------------
 **Credits:**
- - Nozza, Faaz Noushad, Jingo Spunk, Mr Confused, Gaffate, Bonkey Donk, schloky, Der Hauptmann, birdirdirbirb, Marblistic, Exocamp, egg138, Esotericist, Crepe, & RicardoPetro
+ - Faaz Noushad, Nozza, Jingo Spunk, egg138, Esotericist, Linus Tip Taps, Elizabeth Großbrandt, & al-Pioneer

- - Special thanks to some of those who have worked with us in the past, including: snoekbaars, Limfjorden, Zooptyx, scrylveon, Foxite, MaiNai, Lum, Sikyk, twotle, Volksmarine, MihalRacovita, TrueSoviet, Holy Doggo, JoshyFlip, SamFan2, blue69982, Gindisi, Kels, and K0rhan.
+ - Special thanks to some of those who have worked with us in the past, including: Gaffate, Bonkey Donk, schloky, RicardoPetro, Limfjorden, Marblistic, Zooptyx, scrylveon, ciel, birdirdirbirb, Der Hauptmann, Giannis, Exocamp, Volksmarine, MaiNai, snoekbaars, Sikyk, twotle, MihalRacovita, TrueSoviet, Holy Doggo, JoshyFlip, SamFan2, blue69982, Gindisi, Kels, and K0rhan.
  - Special thanks to gerrade for letting us build off of his mod, Beautiful States.
- - Special thanks to ThePinkPanzer and the The New Order: Last Days of Europe team for their Atlantropa heightmap and provinces.
- - Special thanks to Cifotis and MrLukeNL for their work on Oceania.
+ - Special thanks to Cifotis and MrLukeNL for their work on the South Pacific.
  - Special thanks to ChaosRobie for his work on Antarctica.
- - Special thanks to Chupachu for his Country Generator Tool, which has helped us greatly.
+ - Special thanks to Chupachu for his Country Generator Tool.
- - Special thanks to the Toolpack team for allowing us to include it directly in our mod!
+ - Special thanks to the Toolpack team for allowing us to include it directly in our mod.
- - Special thanks to Kai for allowing us to include a modified Country Colour and Skin Changer Tool!
+ - Special thanks to Kai for allowing us to include a modified Country Colour and Skin Changer Tool.
  - Special thanks to Supermob1 for his extensive work on both the map and the scripted GUI.
  - Special thanks to Natt and the EYWOR team for their work on Asia.
  - Special thanks to Yan Xishan, ainsley, and the Gigamap team for their resources in China.
  - Special thanks to the Kaiserreich team for allowing us to use the code for their States and Victory Point Renaming System.
- - Special thanks to the Southern Victory mod team for letting us use their portraits for some of the CSA leaders.
+ - Special thanks to the Southern Victory mod team for letting us use some of their portraits.